Mad Men: Legacy and influence

 The nostalgia for the fashions and social norms of the early 1960s engendered by Mad Men was criticized by some commentators.
 Amy Benfer, writing in 2009 for Salon, asked, "But isn't it a little odd that a show that, among other things, warns about the dangers of seeing the past in too amber a light has spawned an industry devoted to fetishizing nostalgia for that same flawed past?"

 In the 2014 State of the Union Address, President Barack Obama, in speaking out against unequal pay for women, said "It's time to do away with workplace policies that belong in a Mad Men episode."
-Matthew Weiner released a statement saying that he "supports the president," and that he was "honored that our show is part of a much-needed national conversation."
+Matthew Weiner released a statement saying that he "supports the president", and that he was "honored that our show is part of a much-needed national conversation".
 In 2015, a sculpture of a bench dedicated to Mad Men featuring the image of Don Draper from the opening credit sequence was unveiled in front of the Time-Life Building.

-The show's success is also credited with sparking the resurgence of the AMC cable television channel.